-As educators and language professionals, we can easily identify the structures that inspire each of the life lessons below.
-Can your young language learners give examples in Spanish related to these life lessons?
+As educators and language professionals, we can identify the structures that inspire each of the life lessons below.
+Can your language learners give examples in Spanish related to these life lessons?

 1. When you respect someone, let that person know.

 3. The past is usually more complicated than the future.

 4. Make your questions clear from the start.

 5. Agreement takes a little work, but it is worth the effort.